SFOEWD/data-academy-intro-to-r/README.md

     destination is “IAH”, then find the average arrival delays, grouped by year, month, and day.

-16. Which carrier has the highest average delays?
+16. Which carrier has the highest average delays, both arrival and departure?
+Calculate both within summarize().

 17. During which month is there the highest average departure delays?
+    The lowest?

 18. Read `data/airports.rds` into R, naming the output `airports`.